The Best Android Games of 2021: PUBG Mobile, Genshin Impact, Among Us, and more!

 These are titles that don’t neatly fit into a specific genre but are still more than worthy of your attention.
 Give them a download!

-Enjoying a sudden surge in popularity, Among Us is essentially a digital version of the traitor genre of board games.
+Once just a simple indie, now one of the most popular games in the world, Among Us is essentially a digital version of the traitor genre of board games.
 It’s up to your party to keep an eye on the spaceship and successfully complete tasks.
 However, there’s an alien imposter (or imposters!) looking to murder your crew, and they’re doing their best to remain hidden.
 Among Us is best played in big groups of friends, and it’s free to download on Android!

 Who knew urban planning could be so stressful?
 Mini Metro tasks you with creating working subway lines on a limited budget.
 Balance your money with the need for more trains, stops, and lines.
 Have too much of a bottleneck, and you’ll lose!
 The simple art style plays well to the slowly quickening gameplay, and keeps you from stressing out… well, too much.